Abet, Nigeria

 Abet is a village community in Zangon Kataf Local Government Area, southern Kaduna state in the Middle Belt region of Nigeria, which lies on the central Nigeria plateau.

 The postal code for the village is 802128.
-The area has an altitude of about 2,509 feet or 764 meters and a population of about 8,046.
-The nearest airport to the community is the Yakubu Gowon Airport, Jos, located 41 nm E.
+The area has an altitude of about 764 m and a population of about 8,046.
+The nearest airport to the community is the Yakubu Gowon Airport, Jos, located 41 nmi E.

 Hamlets

 Abet is a village area encompassing several smaller populated areas, including Abet, Achin, Angwan Jatau, Kumi Rural, and Marabang.